Feline Infectious Peritonitis (FIP)

 Cats can show different signs depending on which parts of the body are affected, but the most common signs are eating less, seeming very tired, losing weight, and having a high temperature.
 Other signs include a swollen abdomen (belly), wobbly walk, fits, changes in the eyes and a yellowing of the skin.

-Is FIP contagious to other cats?
+Is it contagious to other cats?

 Diagnosis